 - Another devastating earthquake took place in 551 AD.

-- Islam was introduced here in 629 – 632, when area was conquered by Arabs.
+- Islam was introduced here in 629 – 632 when the area was conquered by Arabs.

 - Last inhabitants left Petra in 663.